Madagascar in a few words

 Gastronomy

-Madagascar's cuisine is a perfect blend of land and sea.
-Spices and vanilla have made the island famous.
+Malagasy cuisine beautifully combines ingredients from both land and sea.
+Spices, pepper, and vanilla have made the island world-renowned.

-Romazava, a national dish made with zebu meat and mafana bredes, a kind of spicy spinach.
+Romazava is the national dish, made with zebu meat and “brèdes mafana” — a type of tangy spinach.

-As in the neighbouring islands of Réunion and Mauritius, the Malagasy love achard, a traditional sauce made from fruit and vegetables in vinegar brine.
+Just like neighboring islands Réunion and Mauritius, Malagasy people love Achard — a traditional dish made from fruits and vegetables pickled in vinegar.

-Soursop, passion fruit, mango, lychee and tamarind juices are plentiful on the island.
-The more adventurous can try ranon'ampango, a typical drink made from water and the bottom of a pot in which rice has been cooked.
+Soursop, passion fruit, mango, lychee, and tamarind juices are common across the island.
+Adventurous drinkers may try ranon’ampango — a traditional beverage made by adding water to the crusty bottom of a rice pot.

 Plats typique de Madagascar